apache/trafficcontrol/docs/source/api/v4/multiple_servers_capabilities.rst

 Response Structure
 ------------------
-:serverId:           List of :term:`Server` ids ((integral, unique identifier) associated with a server capability.
+:serverId:           List of :term:`Server` ids (integral, unique identifier) associated with a server capability.
-:serverCapabilities: List of :term:`Server Capability`'s name to be associated with a :term:`Server` id.
+:serverCapabilities: List of :term:`Server Capability`'s names to be associated with a :term:`Server` id.

 .. code-block:: http
 	:caption: Response Example1